Traditional Italian Food: The Best Traditional Italian Dishes

 Malloreddus alla Campidanese (Sardinia)

-As the name suggests, malloreddus alla campidanese are a typical Campidano dish: they consist of the traditional malloreddus pasta and a sauce made with tomato sauce and Sardinian fresh sausage, and sprinkled with pecorino cheese.
+As the name suggests, malloreddus alla campidanese are a typical Campidano dish: they consist of the traditional malloreddus pasta and a sauce made with tomato sauce and Sardinian fresh sausage and sprinkled with pecorino cheese.
 It’s one of the most famous and loved Sardinian dishes.

 Pasta with sea urchins (Sardinia)

-This is a typical dish found in the coastal areas of Sardinia.
-Until some decades ago, it was considered a poor dish, easy to make, because sea urchins were overabundant and easy to find everywhere.
-Now, because of the excessive exploitation, sea urchins are more difficult to come across – they can be harvested only under certain conditions, and the dishes made with them are considered a real treat only to be enjoyed when fishing them is permitted.
+Now, because of excessive exploitation, sea urchins are more difficult to find—they can be harvested only under certain conditions, and dishes made with them are considered a real treat only to be enjoyed when fishing is permitted.

 Arancini (Sicily)

-Despite the ever-going debate over their name (arancini or arancine, depending on whether you eat them in Palermo or Catania) this dish is one and only: a cone-shaped rice ball filled with a meat sauce, peas, and caciocavallo cheese, coated in breadcrumbs and then deep-fried.
-This is the original version, but if you visit Sicily, you’ll find more than 30 variations of it.
+Despite the ever-going debate over their name (arancini or arancine, depending on whether you eat them in Palermo or Catania), this dish is one and only: a cone-shaped rice ball filled with a meat sauce, peas, and caciocavallo cheese, coated in breadcrumbs, and then deep-fried.

 Melanzane alla Parmigiana (Sicily)

-This dish is a so-called “piatto unico” (meaning it offers enough calories and nutritional value to be eaten alone, without needing any side dish) and it’s made with sliced and deep-fried eggplants, which are then piled up in layers of tomato sauce, pecorino cheese, and basil.
-After the layering is complete, melanzane alla parmigiana are baked in the oven.
-This dish, despite being of Sicilian origins (contended with Campania) is eaten everywhere in Italy.
+This dish is a so-called “piatto unico” (meaning it offers enough calories and nutritional value to be eaten alone without needing any side dish).
+It’s made with sliced and deep-fried eggplants piled high with tomato sauce, pecorino cheese, and basil.

 Cannoli (Sicily)

-There are a thousand variations of this traditional Sicilian dessert (with Arab origin) made with a fried wafer shell and stuffed with a mixture of ricotta cheese and candied fruit (though at times you will find them with and with either chocolate chips and even decorated with pistachio crumbs.
+There are a thousand variations of this traditional Sicilian dessert (of Arab origin) made with a fried wafer shell and stuffed with a mixture of ricotta cheese and candied fruit (though at times you will find them with and with either chocolate chips and even decorated with pistachio crumbs.

 Traditional Italian Dishes Found Throughout The Country